Marriage Counseling and Couple’s Therapy

 Fears and Feelings

-Your couple’s therapist is objective.
-He or she will not tell you what to do or try to make decisions for either of you.
+Couple’s therapists are objective.
+A couple’s therapist will not tell you what to do or try to make decisions for either of you.
 Your therapist is a helpful guide, not a backseat driver.

 If your partner is reluctant to enter couple’s therapy, he or she may fear being blamed or criticized.
 Communicate that this is not the intention and do not make the therapy sound like a last resort or a threat.